 docker tag ubuntu:latest <dockerhub-username>/ubuntu:latest

-- After successful login in docker hub now push your docker image using following command.
+- After successful login in docker hub, now push your docker image using the following command.

 docker push <dockerhub-username>/ubuntu:latest